 When the scale is changed from the optimum value $2.4$ to the sub-optimal value 6, we witness very significant drop in the acceptance rates of RWM.
 Particularly for dimensions $d=100$ and $d=200$ the acceptance rate of RWM falls off very sharply and becomes almost negligible.
-In keeping with the discussion presented in Sections \ref{subsec:non_robustness} and \ref{subsec:robustness} this indicates how difficult it can be in the case of general, high-dimensional target disributions, to adjust the RWM proposal to achieve the acceptance rates between 15\% and 50\%, as suggested by \ctn{Roberts01}.
+In keeping with the discussion presented in Sections S-3 and S-4 of the supplement this indicates how difficult it can be in the case of general, high-dimensional target distributions, to adjust the RWM proposal to achieve the acceptance rates between 15\% and 50\%, as suggested by \ctn{Roberts01}.
 On the other hand, for any dimension, the acceptance rate of TMCMC remains more than 20\%, indicating it is a lot more easier and safer to tune the TMCMC proposal.

 The measure IACT is uniformly higher for TMCMC for all dimensions when the optimal scale is considered.
 This is to be expected since the maximum diffusion speed is higher for RWM, and IACT decreases as diffusion speed increases.
 However, when the scale is sub-optimal, IACT of TMCMC is uniformly lower than that of RWM in all dimensions.
-This is in accordance with the discussion on the lack of robustness of RWM and the relatively robust behaviour of the diffusion speed of TMCMC with respect to scale changes, presented in Sections \ref{subsec:non_robustness} and \ref{subsec:robustness}.
+This is in accordance with the discussion on the lack of robustness of RWM and the relative robust behaviour of the diffusion speed of TMCMC with respect to scale changes, presented in Sections S-3 and S-4 of the supplement.
 Indeed, the sub-optimal scale choice causes the diffusion speed of RWM to drop sharply, increasing the integrated autocorrelation in the process.
 On the other hand, the diffusion speed of TMCMC remains relatively more stable, thus not allowing IACT to increase significantly.